ChrstphrHll/npc_gen/students/Giacomo Edraele.md

 ---
 # Giacomo Edraele
 ### Description
-- Human Druid from Aldercrown Empire
+- Human Druid from Floating Island
 - 2nd year Diplomacy student in Treskal
 - shoulder length straight white hair that's plain, Green eyes, and Light Tan skin
 - Is Communicative and Ungrateful, and has Exceptionalism as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes